-As with most mechanical items, there are many components associated with your garage door and opener system.
-At Overhead Door Co. of Central Jersey we often find our customers looking for the ‘right words’ to describe a component of their garage door that might be broken or affecting the proper operation of the system.
+As with most mechanical items, there are many components associated with your garage door and garage door opener system.
+At Overhead Door Co. of Central Jersey, we often find our customers looking for the ‘right words' to describe a component of their garage door that might be broken or affecting the proper operation of the system.

 Extension Spring, Torsion Spring & Track